huhrichard/DEEP_extraction/README.md

 ## Discovering air toxic mixture leading to asthma outcome by machine learning

 DEEP uses XGBoost algorithm to identify air toxic combinations associated with health outcomes.
-The combinations identified using XGBoost were then adjusted for potential confounders to identify early-life multi-air toxic combinations, statistical interactions within combinations.
+The combinations identified using XGBoost were then adjusted for potential confounders to identify early-life multi-air toxic combinations.
 Our approach identified several combinations of air toxics associated with asthma in [Y.C.Li et al.](https://www.jci.org/articles/view/152088).

 Full citation: